brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 ## Getting an LMS running on Joomla!
 To get a Joomla\!
 Site set up as a badass solution to our course conundrum, we first need a LMS to display and manage the course content, and the heart of this entire operation is TF Learn.
 It’s a beast of a component, so to get it running, you first need to install not only the core TF Learn component into your site, but also the TF library.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JECgTlwJr10" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once it's installed, the real work begins.
-You have to build the entire framework of knowledge.
+Once you've installed TF Learn, the real work begins.
+You have to build the entire framework of knowledge—your entire course structure, perfectly laid out for your eager students.

-### **Enter TF Learn**
+### **Configure TF Learn For The Ultimate Learning Experience**
-I went in and created my "Course" first—the big container for all the wisdom I wanted to share.
+Here's how I configured TF Learn.
+First, I went in and created my "Course" first—the big container for all the wisdom I wanted to share.
 Then, I broke that course down into manageable "Modules," which are like the chapters of a book.
 Finally, I populated those modules with the actual "Lessons"—the meat and potatoes of the learning experience.

 Take your time with this step, because you have to be organized here.
 If you build a house without a blueprint, it’s going to collapse.
 I added my content, my quizzes, and my videos.
 It felt good... the structure was solid.